How to unblock a sink with or without a plunger

 If you do use bleach to unblock a sink, make sure you read the instructions on the bottle first.
 Wear gloves and keep your skin covered in case you accidentally splash yourself.

-How do I unblock sink full of water?
+How do I unblock a sink full of water?

 If you are using a plunger, the fact that the sink is full of water won’t be a problem, since you’ll need it there to create an airtight seal (see above).
 The weight of the water might also act to push the blockage through.

 However, if the plunger method doesn’t work, you’ll need to empty out as much water as possible.
 Use a saucepan or jug to scoop it out and then pour the water into a bucket.
-Then try the other methods of unclogging the sink that we’ve listed.
+A really clever trick is using an empty water bottle, using the suction method to draw the water up from the blocked sink into the bottle.
+Then simply squeeze the excess water into another water outlet.
+After you’ve reduced the water level then try the other methods of unclogging the sink that we’ve listed.

 Right, time to have a go yourself.
 Trust us – unclogging the sink yourself really isn’t tricky as you think, and you’ll save yourself a small fortune!